Yash-Chitambar/Arista-RAG-Pipeline/README.md

 The system will:
 1. Scrape the website for documents
-2. Process and ingest documents into ChromaDB
+2. Process and ingest documents into Pinecone
 3. Start an interactive query mode

 2. Run individual components: